AStcherbinine/omegapy/docs/data_importation.md

 !!! example
     `#!py omega = OMEGAdata("0967_3")` to load the cube 0967_3.

+!!! tip "OMEGA files stored in subdirectories"
+    OMEGA-Py can handle storage of the OMEGA binary files (*.QUB* & *.NAV*) in subdirectories, similarly to how it is stored on the PSA, with also potentially data and geometry files in separate folders.
+    When calling `#!py omega = OMEGAdata("0967_3")` for instance, a recursive search is performed from the parent directory defined by `omega_bin_path`, independantly for the *.QUB* and *.NAV* files.

 The user can then access all
 the data (reflectance, geometry, wavelengths…) from the attributes of the newly created omega object.